-- Disconnect power from the compressor and force a thermostat call for cooling.
+- 1. Disconnect power from the compressor and force a thermostat call for cooling.
 NOTE: The Trip LED (red) should turn on indicating a compressor trip as long as 24VAC is measured at the Y terminal.
-If the Trip LED does not function as described, refer to the wiring diagrams (Figures 13 or 14, pages 30 - 31). - 2.
+If the Trip LED does not function as described, refer to the wiring diagrams (Figures 12 or 13, pages 29 30). - 2.
 Disconnect power from the compressor and 24VAC from Comfort Alert. - 3.
 Remove the wire from Y terminal of Comfort Alert, reapply 24VAC power to Comfort Alert and reconnect power to the compressor. - 4.
 Set the thermostat's system mode to COOL.
 NOTE: When the compressor starts to run, the Alert LED (yellow) will begin flashing a Code 8 indicating a welded contactor. - 5.
 Disconnect power from the compressor and 24VAC from Comfort Alert. - 6.
 With Comfort Alert OFF, reattach the wire to the Y terminal.
 Reapply power to compressor and 24VAC to Comfort Alert.
 NOTE: The Alert LED (yellow) will flash the previous code 8 for 1 minute and then turn off.
-If the yellow LED does not function, refer to the wiring diagrams (Figure 13 or 14).
+If the yellow LED does not function, refer to the wiring diagrams (Figures 12 or 13).